santiperez/base-express/README.md

 [![devDependencies Status](https://david-dm.org/santiperez/base-express/dev-status.svg)](https://david-dm.org/santiperez/base-express?type=dev)
 [![MIT Licensed](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-This repository serves as a starting point for create applications with Node.js and Express.js.
+This repository serves as a starting point for create APIs with Node.js and Express.js based on TDD development methodology.

 It provides a simple and solid structure on which to build on.
 Clone it and you are ready to go.